hien-cao/Portfolio/README.md

 # portfolio
 Udacity Front End Developer - Project 2

 This is the second project of Udacity Front End Developer Nanodegree, which requires to build a portfolio website.
-The language and libraries are used as following:
+The languages and libraries are used as following:

 	. html
 	. css